trustbit/exercises/transport-tycoon_23.md

 Previous: [Compute ETA with fixed speed](transport-tycoon_22.md) | [Index](transport-tycoon.md)

-🚧 Work in progress 🚧

-I got feedback on this episode and will be refactoring it to simplify.

 # Episode 2.3: Mine historical data for travel speed

 In the previous exercise we computed Estimated Time of Arrival (ETA) for a cargo truck.